adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 21 Performing a Brute Force Attack and Establishing a C2 Session.md

 **2. Serve Payload via HTTP**:

 Create a directory and move the payload into it.
-Allow port 9999 on `Challenge-Mythic` using
+Allow port 9999 on `MyDFIR-Mythic` using

 ```
 ufw allow 9999